 Hand wipes and hand sanitizers are great tools to clean your seating area, trays, and hands when you eat out.
 Pack plenty of food and snacks for your travels, too—even more than you think you might need, because you never know if there will be delays, restaurant closings, or other unexpected situations that pop up along the way.

 Dr. Swanson recommends Allergy Amulet, a portable food allergen sensor that can quickly tell if some of the most common allergens are present in your food.
-(This tool should be available for peanut and soy allergies in early 2022, with detection for additional common allergens to come.)
+(This tool should be available for peanut and soy allergies later this year, with detection for additional common allergens to come.)